 All staff are responsible for complying with copyright law when using third party copyright material in the course of their teaching.
 There are a number of provisions in the Copyright Act that allows material to be used for educational purposes.
-The most important of these are outlined in Part VA and Part VB of the Copyright Act and are also referred to as the statutory licences.
+The most important of these are outlined in section 113P of the Copyright Act and are also referred to as the educational statutory licences.
 The University is also party to a Music Licence with the Australian Music Industry which confers limited rights.
 If your proposed use is not covered by a provision in the Copyright Act or the music licence it may still be possible by seeking permission from the copyright owner or by using a licenced resource.

 In summary, you can use material for the educational purposes of the University if:

 - you or the University have permission from the copyright owner for your intended use;

 - you or the University have an express licence to use the work, e.g. a contract, creative commons licence, website conditions;

 - you are reproducing material in an accessible format to assist a student with a disability;